bmikolaj/direscraw/README.md

 ###Example
 `user@computer:$ direscraw /media/Drive1/ /media/Drive2/Backup/ -b *.mp3 'Pictures Of Me'` (This will omit all mp3 files and a directory called Pictures Of Me).

 Note: Directories and files with characters that need escaping can be put in quotes.
-Files and directories are case-sensative.
+Files and directories are case-sensitive.
 Wildcards are accepted.

 ##Uninstall
 * Run the following command to uninstall;